You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 What is included in the Asynchronous course?

-Kolbe Academy's Asynchronous courses blend online course convenience with the flexibility to tailor workload and pacing to the student's learning style and schedule.
-The student accesses weekly folders on Schoology which contain each week's coursework including reading, recorded content, and self-graded, auto-graded, and teacher-graded assignments.
+Kolbe Academy's Asynchronous courses blend online course convenience with the flexibility to tailor pacing to the student's schedule.
+The student accesses weekly folders on Schoology which contain each week's coursework including reading, recorded content, and assignments.
 School year due dates on assignments are offered and aligns with Kolbe's school calendar.
-Parents may notify the course's teacher if they would like their student to be excused from the teacher-assigned due dates.
-Students have access to their registered asynchronous courses from June 15th through July 31st of each school year.
-There are no extensions on asynchronous courses.
+Students have access to their asynchronous courses from June 15th through July 31st of each school year.

 How are Asynchronous courses formatted?